 This work shows the design of a new wearable device for the detection of some toxic and explosive gases.
 From the tests it was shown that even using a cheap and low power electronic system and standard commercial sensors it is possible to obtain sufficient measurement accuracy to implement safety monitoring for hazardous areas.
 Compared with the most diffused commercial devices, the developed sensor node can operate for one working week without recharging its battery.
 The system can host different sensor types allowing to read almost all available commercial sensors for portable devices.
-Moreover, it implements a long-range communication protocol that, at the same time, allows to transmit data in a range able to cover the area of typical Oli&gas or chemical plants (1-2 km depending on area morphology) and save battery energy.
+Moreover, it implements a long-range communication protocol that, at the same time, allows to transmit data in a range able to cover the area of typical Oil&gas or chemical plants (1-2 km depending on area morphology) and save battery energy.
 The wireless network is scalable, with additional gateways it is possible to increase the operating area without changing the system architecture.
 Future developments will be performed in the server side, implementing specific data post processing, also based on Machine Learning algorithms, integrating data coming also from other sensors that can be already present on the plant to automatically detect the insurgence of critical situations.

 Nomenclature